jeremyhahn/go-trusted-platform/README.md

 Then you can use the `luks-mount` target to mount your volume prior to starting the platform.

 Don't forget to remove your LUKS key from the system.
-In the future, this step will be fully automated and the key will be sealed to the TPM Endorsement Key.
+In the future, this step will be fully automated and the key will be sealed to the TPM.

 ## Platform Startup & Local Attestation

 When the platform starts up, the Certificate Authorities are initialized, resulting in a Root and Intermeidate CA with public / private keys, a signing certificate, and a dedicated encryption key.
 The Intermediate CA will have the Root CA's certificate imported to its trusted root store.
 Each CA's Certificate Revocation List is created and initialized with a dummy certificate.

-After the CA is initialized, local system platform measurements are taken according to the platform configuration file, signed by the CA, and stored in the CA's internal blob storage along with it's signature.
-Each time the platform is subsequently started, new system measurements are taken, a new digest is created from the new measurements, and verified against the initial platform measurements signature.
-If the signgature does not match (verification failed), the platform will return a fatal error and terminate.

-In the future, custom local attestation failure event handlers will be supported.
+After the CA is initialized, local system platform measurements are taken according to the platform configuration file, signed by the CA, and stored in the CA's internal blob store along, with the digest and signature of the measurements.
+On subsequent startups, new system measurements are taken, a new digest is created and then verified against the initial platform measurements signature.
+If the signature does not match (verification failed), the platform will return a fatal error and terminate.
+In the future, it will also re-seal the platform by unmounting the LUKS volume and run a set of custom event handlers that allow responding to the unexpected state of the system any way you want.

 ## Remote Attestation